N44TS/buildh3r-workshops/September/README.md

 *Points: 18*

 **[ZKM](ZKM/)** :
 *Design a use case for ZKM.
-Submit a forum post under the use cases channel on Discord.
+Submit a forum post under the use cases channel on Discord.*
-Complete the quiz and earn ZKM POINTS.*
 *Points: 18*